wso2/kubernetes-ei/integrator/test/README.md

 git clone https://github.com/wso2/kubernetes-ei.git
 ```

-##### 2. Create a Kubernetes Secret for pulling the required Docker images from [`WSO2 Docker Registry`](https://docker.wso2.com):
+##### 2. Deploy Kubernetes Ingress resource:

+The WSO2 Enterprise Integrator Kubernetes Ingress resource uses the NGINX Ingress Controller.

+In order to enable the NGINX Ingress controller in the desired cloud or on-premise environment,
+please refer the official documentation, [NGINX Ingress Controller Installation Guide](https://kubernetes.github.io/ingress-nginx/deploy/).

+##### 3. Update the deploy.sh file with the [`WSO2 Docker Registry`](https://docker.wso2.com) credentials and Kubernetes cluster admin password.

+Replace the relevant placeholders in `KUBERNETES_HOME/integrator/test/deploy.sh` file with appropriate details, as described below.

-Create a Kubernetes Secret named `wso2creds` in the cluster to authenticate with the WSO2 Docker Registry, to pull the required images.
+* A Kubernetes Secret named `wso2creds` in the cluster to authenticate with the WSO2 Docker Registry, to pull the required images.
+The following details need to be replaced in the relevant command.

 ```
 kubectl create secret docker-registry wso2creds --docker-server=docker.wso2.com --docker-username=<username> --docker-password=<password> --docker-email=<email>